Stanford Research Development Office

 The definition of “beyond the usual” will vary considerably across disciplines and research areas.
 It is up to the applicant to explain how the scope of the project, budget, or team size goes “beyond the usual” in scale for their discipline.

-Essentially, “beyond the usual” means that the proposed effort is bigger and more collaborative than the typical “bread and butter” funding for PIs or research groups in that field.
-The funds support efforts that go beyond routine work to advance an individual's scientific career, such as complex, large-scale, or center-type grants which are often better addressed by interdisciplinary teams and may involve multiple scientific/administrative components.
+• Award Budget: The external funding request significantly surpasses routine work to advance an individual's scientific career or small-team research grants, such as complex, large-scale, or center-type grants which are often better addressed by interdisciplinary teams and may involve multiple scientific/administrative components.

 What can the Propel Grant funds be used for?